gallery

 Additional Landscape Use Information

 An excellent plant for dry, windy, full sun areas where few other plants will survive.
+Low or prostrate varieties can be used as a groundcover.

 The name ʻaʻaliʻi kū makani means "standing in wind," suggests the plants ability to grow in strong winds. ʻAʻaliʻi kū ma kua means "ʻaʻaliʻi standing in back."
 [2]